EPCCed/2023-03-28_docker-intro_online/_episodes/creating-container-images.md

 Let's break this file down:

 - The first line, `FROM`, indicates which container image we're starting with.
 It is the "base" container image we are going to start from.
+- The next line `ENV`, should contain specific settings to allow containers to download software from the internet on the course server.
+These are specific to the fact that we are running on a server setup by AstraZeneca and would not usually be needed.
+Your instructor will share the lines that need to be added here on the day of the course.
 - The next two lines `RUN`, will indicate installation commands we want to run.
 These are the same commands that we used interactively above.
 - The last line, `CMD`, indicates the default command we want a